 More chub were stocked in November 2011.
 These Chub are now roughly 2lb in size!
 More small Tench were stocked during late autumn 2011 along with More Chub and small Barbel to increase the numbers of decent Tench.
 While we don’t have the biggest Tench we do have some lovely golden/light green examples that give a really good account of themselves for their size.

 Roll-on the next 18 months as Chub Fishing should become tremendous, and the Tench are growing on well too.

 Bream: We went through a patch a year or two back when very few bream were seen, but the past 18 months or so they’ve come on well.
 Nice sized skimmers and the occasional larger fish in the Main Pool and plenty of “big ’uns” in the House Pool.
 A few skimmers in the Novices pool too.

 Tench: Not the biggest Tench around, but good fish nevertheless.
 Many more smaller ones available in both House and Main Pools.
-I just wished more anglers would ask for their picture with one then we would many more for you to see.
+We just wished more anglers would ask for their picture with one?
+Then we would know how many more there are for you to catch.